 Everett took part in the death march from Mariveles to San Fernando.
 Once there, the POWs were put into a bullpen and ordered to sit.
 They had enough room to sit, but they could not lie down.
 Two were still alive and when one of the men attempted to climb out of the grave, the Japanese hit him in the head with a shovel and buried him.

 The POWs were ordered to form 100 men detachments.
 Once this was done, they were marched to the train station in San Fernando and put into small wooden boxcars used to haul sugarcane.
 The cars could hold forty men or eight horses, but the Japanese packed 100 men into each car.
 Those who died remained standing – since they could not fall to the floor – until the living climbed out of the cars at Capas.
-From Capas, they walked the last miles to Camp O’ Donnell which was an unfinished Filipino training base which the Japanese pressed the camp into use as a POW camp on April 1, 1942.
+From Capas, they walked the last miles to Camp O’ Donnell which was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.

 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added.